Crystal Palace Park: History

-After the 1851 Great Exhibition in Hyde Park, Joseph Paxton appealed for the retention of The Crystal Palace in Hyde Park, but the government decreed that the Palace be removed.
-Paxton formed the Crystal Palace Company to purchase the Hyde Park Crystal Palace for £70,000, as well as a new site at the summit of Sydenham Hill in Kent for the construction of an enlarged Crystal Palace which cost a total of £1.3 million.
+After the 1851 Great Exhibition in Hyde Park, Sir Joseph Paxton appealed for the retention of The Crystal Palace in Hyde Park, but the government decreed that the Palace be removed.
+Paxton formed the Crystal Palace Company to purchase the Hyde Park Crystal Palace for £70,000, as well as a new site at the summit of Sydenham Hill on the Kent/Surrey border for the construction of an enlarged Crystal Palace which cost a total of £1.3 million.
 The 389-acre site consisted of woodland and the grounds of the mansion known as Penge Place owned by Paxton's friend and railway entrepreneur Leo Schuster.
-This land as enclosed in the early 19th century previously made up the northern part of Penge Common, a large area of wood pasture which abutted the Great North Wood.
-Between 1852 and 1854, an enlarged and redesigned Crystal Palace was rebuilt at the new site, set in a park constructed by Sir Joseph Paxton's Crystal Palace Company.
+This land as enclosed in 1827 previously made up the northern part of Penge Common, a large area of wood pasture which abutted the Great North Wood.
+Between 1852 and 1854, an enlarged and redesigned Crystal Palace was rebuilt at the new site, set in a park constructed by Paxton's Crystal Palace Company.

 The development of ground and gardens of the park (which straddled the border between Surrey and Kent) cost considerably more than the rebuilt Crystal Palace.
-Edward Milner designed the Italian Garden and fountains, the Great Maze, and the English Landscape Garden, and Raffaele Monti was hired to design and build much of the external statuary around the fountain basins, and the urns, tazzas and vases.
+Edward Milner designed the Italian Garden and fountains, the Great Maze, and the English Landscape Garden, and Raffaele Monti was hired to design and build much of the external statuary around the fountain basins, and the urns, tazze and vases.
 The series of fountains constructed required the building of two 284 ft high water towers, designed by Isambard Kingdom Brunel, at either end of the palace.
-The sculptor Benjamin Waterhouse Hawkins was commissioned to make 33 lifesized models, completed in 1854, of the (then) newly discovered dinosaurs and other extinct animals in the park.
+The sculptor Benjamin Waterhouse Hawkins was commissioned to make 33 life sized models, completed in 1854, of the (then) newly discovered dinosaurs and other extinct animals in the park.
 The park was also given a gift of a megatherium skull by Charles Darwin.
 The rebuilt Crystal Palace was opened by Queen Victoria in June 1854.

 Rail access to the park became possible when the Crystal Palace railway station opened in 1854.
 In 1864, Thomas Webster Rammell experimented with a 600-yard pneumatic railway in the tunnel between the Sydenham and Penge gates to the park.
 In 1865, another station, the Crystal Palace (High Level) railway station opened, but this station closed in 1954.

 The park has been used for various sporting activities from its early days.
-The Crystal Palace Park Cricket Ground was created on the site in 1857.
+The Crystal Palace Park Cricket Ground was created on the site in 1857, as the home venue for the Crystal Palace Cricket Club.
+It was later used by the London County Cricket Club between 1900 and 1904.
 In 1894, the two largest fountains were grassed over and the south basin was converted to a football stadium in 1895.
 The stadium was used to host FA Cup Finals for 20 years starting with the 1895 FA Cup Final until 1914.
-Crystal Palace F.C. also played their home games at the stadium from 1905 to 1915.
+Crystal Palace F.C. also played their home matches at the stadium from 1905 to 1915.